 Sometimes we take trips away, either to learn new material and work on our singing skills, or to visit and sing with other choirs.
 In 2016 we had our first overseas engagement, participating in the Festival of Voices in Tasmania.

 Singers sometimes take in a movie or a show together.
 On the last night of term everyone brings a plate - we have an hour of singing, then eat and socialise together.

 How we got started

-Gale Force Gospel was born out of a weekend workshop lead by the well-known Gospel songleader Tony Backhouse in May of 2011.
-A group of us met together afterwards, and decided we enjoyed singing this music so much we wanted to continue on a regular basis.
-We had our first rehearsal on 1st August that year, and have continued to meet weekly ever since.
+Gale Force Gospel was born out of a weekend workshop led by Tony Backhouse in May 2011.
+A group of us decided we enjoyed singing this music so much we wanted to continue singing it.
+We had our first rehearsal in August that year, and have met weekly ever since.

-Kapiti Gospel Choir was formed shortly after, and we have been good friends since those early days, collaborating together on a number of joint projects.
+Kapiti Gospel Choir was formed shortly after.
+We have been good friends since those early days, collaborating together on a number of projects.